Ennowulff/composition_over_inheritance/README.md

 * display display all information needed to this area

 * Factory method to create an instance for each area

+# report for testing

+PROG ZCOI01_AREA_DEMO01: Enter area code and execute.
+The report will create an instance of the desired area class, add some documents, call the display method and list all documents.

 # general actions